Zhaoxiangyun/Morphable-Detector/README.md

 SOLVER.BASE_LR 0.002
 ```

-Then, we update the feature vectors of the training samples on the trained network, run:
+Then, to update the prototypes, we first extract the features for the training samples by running:
 ```
 export NGPUS=2
 RND_PORT=`shuf -i 4000-7999 -n 1`